9 popular bathroom vanity materials: pros and cons

 Related article: Tips for your luxury bathroom renovation

-Given that 90% of Australians are now looking for more sustainable ways to shop, it would be remiss to leave rattan off the list.
-Not only does rattan add the much loved post-modern flair to any design, but it is also made of quickly growing vines, rather than tree trunks, making it a more sustainable option.
+As people always look for more sustainable ways to shop, it would be remiss to leave rattan off the list.
+Not only does rattan add the much-loved post-modern flair to any design, but it is also made of quickly growing vines rather than tree trunks, making it a more sustainable option.

 Pros of rattan: